[This post was originally published in March 2018 and has been revised and updated.]

-The weather isn't cooperating everywhere in the country, but in many places construction has picked up again.
-And this means new homes and structures and more construction debris removal.
+The weather may not be cooperating everywhere in the country, but home building has picked up again and this means more construction debris removal.

 One of the less glamorous realities of the building trade is that construction debris removal is a job that has to be done.
 And it takes time to get it done, and it costs money without adding any profit.
 Most general contractors delegate the task to crew members who would rather do other things, but it is a job that must be done.

 One of the other realities of construction is that the process generates waste.

 The EPA estimated that construction in the United States typically produces over 200 million tons of construction waste in a typical year.
 And, unfortunately, most of this waste ends up in landfills and dumps.